parth-magdum/Arxiv-Research-Assistant/README.md

 - **Fetch & index ArXiv papers** on any topic you choose.
 - **Semantic search & Q&A**: Ask questions and get answers with sources from the indexed papers, powered by LLaMA 3 (Groq API).
-- **Graph database (Neo4j) integration**: Stores metadata and explores relationships between papers, authors, and topics.
+- **Graph database (Neo4j) integration**: Stores metadata and relationships between papers, authors, and topics.
+- - **Search indexed papers** by all or by author using the Neo4j graph database.
 - **FAISS + Sentence Transformers** for fast vector search.
 - **Streamlit UI**: Easy-to-use web interface.